Teacher Agency

 "There have been many studies over the past few years that have asked this question about wherein lies the variance.
 Most have been conducted using Hierarchical Linear Modelling..."

-But Hattie gives no specific reference to check this 30% figure.
+But Hattie needs to give a specific reference to check this 30% figure.

 He displays this graphic in most of his presentations: